Kentico/kentico-amp/README.md

  1. Navigate to the root of the project (where the .sln file is)
  1. Fork this repo
  1. Init a git repo and fetch the web part

         git init
         git remote add origin https://github.com/OWNER/kentico-amp.git
         git fetch
         git checkout origin/master -ft

  1. Restore DB data

         Kentico\CMS\bin\ContinuousIntegration.exe -r

- 1. Open the web project in Visual Studio
+ 1. Open the solution in Visual Studio
- 1. Add `Kentico.AcceleratedMobilePages\Kentico.AcceleratedMobilePages.csproj` to the solution
- 1. Add `Kentico.AcceleratedMobilePages.Publisher\Kentico.AcceleratedMobilePages.Publisher.csproj` to the solution
+ 1. Add the following projects to the solution:
+    * `Kentico.AcceleratedMobilePages\Kentico.AcceleratedMobilePages.csproj`
+    * `Kentico.AcceleratedMobilePages.Publisher\Kentico.AcceleratedMobilePages.Publisher.csproj`
- 1. Add reference from CMSApp to Kentico.AcceleratedMobilePages.csproj
+ 1. Reference the added projects from the CMSApp project:
+    1. Right-click the CMSApp project and select Add -> Reference...
+    1. Click Browse... and locate the projects on your filesystem
- 1. Add reference from CMSApp to Kentico.AcceleratedMobilePages.Publisher.csproj
+    1. Click Add
- 1. Build the solution
+ 1. Rebuild the solution
  1. [Resign all macros](https://docs.kentico.com/k11/macro-expressions/troubleshooting-macros/working-with-macro-signatures)
  1. Optional: Assign the module to one or more sites
  1. Make changes
  1. Use combination of `git add`, `git commit` and `git push` to transfer your changes to GitHub

         git status
         git commit -a -m "Fix XY"
         git push

  1. Submit a pull request

 ## Compatibility
 Tested with Kentico 11.0 (net46).